 Make a monochromatic Christmas wreath with frosty pinecones, twigs, and pretty plaid ribbon.

-We've been dreaming of a white Christmas, and though the snow hasn't come yet, this wreath is the next best thing.
+We've been dreaming of a white Christmas, and though the snow hasn't come yet, this wreath is the next best thing for your front door decor.
 Donned in monochromatic decor and branches, this wreath is truly elegant.
 It looks great on the front door of a home dressed in an all-white Christmas light display, and you can build it to match almost any interior.

 Although it looks expensive, it was actually made from an affordable store-bought evergreen wreath.
-Check out our instructions below to see what materials you need to build this beauty.
-For more evergreen wreath inspiration, check out our collection here.
+Check out our instructions below to see what materials you need to build this rustic home decor beauty.
+For more inspiration, check out our collection of easy evergreen wreath ideas.

 Find bundles of twigs that have been flocked with fake snow from your local crafts store.
 Use scissors to cut the bundles into shorter twigs to make them easier to manage.
 Stick each branch gently into the wreath, tucking them beneath the evergreen needles.
 It may seem like the twigs are held in tight, but always reinforce the ends of the twigs to the wreath with hot glue or floral wire.
-As you place the twigs, make sure they're all pointing in the same direction.
+As you place the twigs in your DIY wreath, make sure they're all pointing in the same direction.

 Most crafts supply stores sell stems of berries to use as floral filler.
 Decorative berries in pearlescent colors may also be on the shelf.
 Pick up a few shimmery stems and cut the twigs into small pieces.
 Stick the berries into the wreath just as you did in step one.
 These are great for adding character to your wreath while filling out bare spots.

-To finish your DIY Christmas wreath, top it off with a black and white buffalo check ribbon!
+To finish your DIY Christmas wreath, top it off with a black and white buffalo check ribbon for additional farmhouse style!